magepages/mpdocs/docs/faq/index.md

     * The content entered in this section is the URL of the detail question page.
     * To access the detail question page, customers need to click on the `Read more` link under each answer or click on the question when searching.
     * If you leave this field blank, the system will auto-create URL key for the detail question page.
+    * **Note**: With the countries that don't use the English alphabet, URL key won't be created.

 * **Answer**:
     * The content entered in this section is the answer to the question as we mentioned above.